neemiasjr/symfony_4_customer_service_rest_api/README.md

 ## Implementation details:

+- No external libraries are used for this REST API.
+Everything is intentionally coded from scratch
+(as a demo project to explicitly demonstrate REST API application design)
 - In terms of workflow the following interaction is used: to get the job done for any given request usually something like this is happening: Controller uses Service (which uses Service) which uses Repository which uses Entity.
 This way we have a good